bettinasosa/bettinasosa/README.md

 - 👋 Hi, I’m @bettinasosa
 - 👀 I’m interested in DLTs, digital identity management and ML
-- 🌱 I’m currently a masters student at Imperial College London at the Design Engineering department
+- 🌱 I’m currently working @Catapult as a founding full stack software engineer
-- 💞️ I’m looking to collaborate on IOTA digital identities
+- 💞️ I’m looking to collaborate in the web3 community specifically with DAOs
-- 📫 How to reach me bs1217@ic.ac.uk
+- 📫 How to reach me bettinasosarohl@gmail.com

 <!---
 bettinasosa/bettinasosa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.